vhcd/vhcd.github.io/_posts/2022-02-14-scenario-authoring.md

 Obviously, traditional driving scenarios can't have an autonomous ego vehicle during the experiment itself, but they can very much have one during testing.
 So that's what we do: for each of our scenario, we implement the ego behavior we expect the participant to have in the ego vehicle's Blueprint, using our own [Virtual Driver](/virtual-driver), which is also used for all [NPC](https://en.wikipedia.org/wiki/Non-player_character) vehicles.

-One very obivous and immediate limitation is that participants aren't machines, and they won't all drive in the exact way we expected them; that's actually kind of the point of most experiments, to study the different behaviors.
+One very obivous and immediate limitation is that participants aren't machines, and they won't all drive in the exact way we expect them; that's actually kind of the point of most experiments, to study the different behaviors.
 But this fact is not an issue if you acknowledge it.

 First, you have to realize that automating ego isn't meant to replace manual testing.
 The process is just [virtual prototyping](https://en.wikipedia.org/wiki/Virtual_prototyping) applied to scenario authoring, so it's meant to catch the "obvious" scenario mistakes.
 You still have to manually test your scenario, but if all goes well, you'll need fewer runs of those before reaching your goal.